DanielaKuester/Udacity-Project05-Feed-Reader/README.md

 To run the feed reader tests, scroll down to the bottom of the page and click on the test that you would like to perform.
 You can also choose to run all tests at once.

-## Live View

-You can test the feed reader here: https://danielakuester.github.io/Udacity-Project05-Feed-Reader/

 ## Installation